-Average rate of salary increases of 3.25%, including inflation including inflation for HIS Plan
+Average rate of salary increases of 3.25%, including inflation

-Investment rate of return, net of pension plan investment expense of 7.65%, including inflation for

-FRS Pension Plan Investment rate of return, net of pension plan investment expense of 3.80%,
+Investment rate of return, net of pension plan investment expense of 7.60%, including inflation for FRS Pension Plan; this was a decrease from 7.65% in the prior year.
+Investment rate of return, net of pension plan investment expense of 2.85%, including inflation for HIS plan; this was a decrease from 3.80% in the prior year.

-Average expected remaining service life of employees provided with FRS Pension Plan at June 30, 2015 was 6.3 years Average expected remaining service life of employees provided with HIS Program at June 30, 2015 was 7.2 years
+Average expected remaining service life of employees provided with FRS Pension Plan at June 30, 2016 was 6.4 years Average expected remaining service life of employees provided with HIS Program at June 30, 2016 was 7.2 years